Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 x^{k+1}=x^{k}+\alpha_{k}p^{k}\tag{Line search}
 $$

-where the positive scalar $\alpha^{k}$ is called the step length.
+where the positive scalar $\alpha_{k}$ is called the step length.
 The success of a line search method depends on effective choices of both the direction $p^{k}$ and the step length $\alpha_{k}$.

 $\color{lime}{Note}$: we use the notation $x^{k}$ and $\alpha_k$ to represent the $k$th iteration of the vector variables $x$ and $k$th step length, respectively.